iholloma/crdh/_essays/v01-12-the-two-diseases-are-so-utterly-dissimilar.md

 > consideration, warned Zdekauer, we need to pay attention to improving
 > the health of the city, as the experiences of 1830, 1848, 1865, and
 > 1884 show that even a quarantine does not guarantee the end of
 > cholera.
-The latest choleras develop most of all in Spain and Italy,
+The most recent choleras develop most of all in Spain and Italy,
 > countries with more positive conditions in terms of sanitation.
 > Cholera almost never appears in England, a country with excellent
-> sanitary conditions.[^6]
+> sanitary conditions.[^5]

 The potential impact of this comment became evident in the first international report published on December 2, 1889 in the *London